bluz71/bluz71.github.io/_posts/2023-05-17-maximize-productivity-of-the-bash-shell.md

 is used by Bash, and certain other utilities, for line-editing and certain history management.

-Many beneficial Readline capabilities are disabled by default; thankfully it is easy to enable these features for the betterment of the interactive experience.
+Many beneficial Readline capabilities are disabled by default; thankfully, it is easy to enable these features for the betterment of the interactive experience.

 The Readline library is configured through the `~/.inputrc` file.
 I use and